Berthelinia pseudochloris

 Berthelinia pseudochloris is a species of a sea snail with a shell comprising two separate hinged pieces or valves.
 It is a marine gastropod mollusc in the family Juliidae.

 Distribution

 The type locality for this species is Kauaʻi, Hawaii.

-Berthelinia pseudochloris is found in Maui, Oahu, Kauaʻi and the French Frigate Shoals.
+Berthelinia pseudochloris is found in Maui, Oʻahu, Kauaʻi and the French Frigate Shoals.

 Description

 This species reaches a maximum size of 6 mm.
 It has a wide, transparent yellow-white shell that has a curved dorsal margin.
 The animal itself is green in colour with white flecks.